 As of December 31, 2019, 2018 and 2017, the liability for unrecognized tax benefits included \$3.1 million, \$4.2 million, and \$3.5 million, respectively, for the accrual of interest and penalties.
 For each of the years ended December 31, 2019, 2018 and 2017, the Company recorded \$2.0 million, \$1.9 million, and \$1.6 million, respectively, for the accrual of interest and penalties in its consolidated statements of operations.
-The Company recognized tax benefits in the provision for income taxes on the consolidated statements of operations.
+The Company recognizes accrued interest and penalties related to unrecognized tax benefits in the provision for income taxes on the consolidated statements of operations.